KonnorRogers/evil_systems/README.md

 3.)
 File changes can end up out of date if more utilities are needed.

-`EvilSystems` is a quick, easy, reusable way to apply the SoaT concepts and settings to projects for system tests using Minitest.
+`EvilSystems` is a quick, easy, reusable way to apply the SoaT concepts and settings to projects for system tests using Minitest and attempts the remedy the 3 issues mentioned above.

 Full API documentation can be found here: